Optical Manipulation of Quantum Dot Electron Spin Qubits Using Microcavity Quantum Well Exciton-Polaritons: Conclusions

-To summarize, table III lists the theoretical gates times and fidelities that can be achieved in QD spin qubits using the proposed technique of indirect optical control mediated by QW LPs.
-The table also compares it's performance with that of the existing optical schemes.
-The improvement in the two-qubit gate scheme is evident from the decrease in the cooperativity $C_0$ (by a factor $\sim 100$ for $F=99.4\%$) required to achieve a high fidelity operation.
-In our scheme it would also be possible to achieve a single-qubit rotation in Faraday geometry within $\sim 420$ ps and a fidelity of $99.8\%$.
-An improvement in the QND measurement time of a factor of $30$ is achieved, but more importantly, the probability of error is reduced by a factor of $\sim$200.
-In conclusion, these results predict that it could be possible to realize a scalable architecture for quantum computation based on semiconductor QD spins using the QW polariton resonance, and which fulfills the requirements for fault-tolerant operation using the surface code. \begin{widetext}
+To summarize, Table I lists the theoretical gate times and average fidelities that can be achieved in QD spin qubits using the proposed technique of indirect optical control mediated by QW LPs in lithographically-defined traps.
+The table also shows the performance of the best non-polariton-based optical schemes.
+The polariton-based two-qubit gate scheme requires a cooperativity $C$ that is substantially lower than that needed by the purely optical schemes (by a factor of $\sim 100$ for $F=99.8\%$).
+Furthermore we found that the use of trapped polaritons increases the exchange interaction between QD electrons and QW polaritons by a factor of 10 (from $\sim 0.2 ~\mu \textrm{eV}$, as calculated in Ref. ~\cite{puri2014single}, to $\sim 2 ~\mu \textrm{eV}$) under otherwise identical conditions, and that the two-qubit gate is consequently $100\times$ faster.
+We have also shown how it may be possible to achieve a single-qubit rotation in Faraday geometry within $\sim 420$ ps and with a fidelity of $99.9\%$.
+An improvement in the QND measurement time of a factor of $30$ is achieved, but more importantly, the probability of error is reduced by a factor of $\sim 200$, versus the non-trap polariton-based scheme analyzed in Ref. ~\cite{puri2014single}.
+The principle differences between the scheme described here and the non-trap polariton scheme have also been summarized in table II.
+In conclusion, we have presented a substantial modification to previous polariton-mediated two-qubit gate schemes, namely the introduction of traps, and have shown how high-fidelity and fast two-qubit and one-qubit gates, as well as single-shot QND measurement, can be performed in this setting.
+Our results suggest that polariton-based approaches to controlling quantum-dot spin qubits may ultimately be able to reach the scalability and fidelity requirements for constructing fault-tolerant quantum processors based on the surface code. \begin{widetext}

 \end{widetext}